Select language

 Cash settlement

-The exclusively financial fulfilment of transactions is referred to as cash settlement.
+The financial fulfilment of future contracts is referred to as cash settlement.

-Clearing refers to the financial and physical settlement of transactions.
+Clearing refers to the financial and physical settlement of transactions that are completed at the exchange or registered through the exchange.

 Clearing house

 This is a body which steps into the process chain between the buyer and seller in the capacity of the central counterparty.
-The clearing house settles the transactions with the buyer and seller, carries out the delivery of transactions with these and collateralizes the transactions.
+The clearing house ensures the conclusion of the clearing process.

 Clearing member

-Participant in the clearing process who has a clearing license.
+A participant in the clearing process with a clearing license.
 The clearing license is obtained through the conclusion of a corresponding clearing agreement with ECC.
-There are two forms of clearing membership: A general clearing license authorises the holder to clear transactions for its own account and to clear customer transactions or transactions by Non-Clearing Members.
+There are two forms of clearing memberships: A general clearing license authorises the holder to clear transactions for its own account and to clear customer transactions or transactions by Non-Clearing Members.
 A direct clearing license authorises the member concerned to clear transactions for its own account and to clear customer transactions as well as transactions by affiliated Non-Clearing Members.

 Closing

-Transaction to close an existing buy/sell position on the Derivatives Market.
+Transaction to close an existing position on the derivatives market.

 Continuous trading